meilisearch/documentation/learn/getting_started/algolia_migration.md

 const meiliIndex = meiliClient.index("MEILI_INDEX_NAME");
 ```

-Replace `MEILI_HOST`,`MEILI_API_KEY`, and `MEILI_INDEX_NAME` with your Meilisearch host URL, Meilisearch API key, and the index name where you would like documents to be added.
+Replace `MEILI_HOST`,`MEILI_API_KEY`, and `MEILI_INDEX_NAME` with your Meilisearch host URL, Meilisearch API key, and the index name where you would like to add documents.
 Meilisearch will create the index if it doesn't already exist.

 ### Upload data to Meilisearch

-Next, use the Meilisearch JavaScript method [`addDocumentsInBatches`](https://github.com/meilisearch/meilisearch-js#documents-) to upload all your records in batches of 100,000 at a time.
+Next, use the Meilisearch JavaScript method [`addDocumentsInBatches`](https://github.com/meilisearch/meilisearch-js#documents-) to upload all your records in batches of 100,000.

 ```js
 const BATCH_SIZE = 100000;